John Ashley (Bath musician)

 John Ashley, known as "Ashley of Bath," (c.
 1760 - 1830) was a performer on the bassoon and a vocalist in his native city of Bath, Somerset, England, active for over fifty years.

 He is chiefly remembered as the writer and composer of a large number of songs and ballads (between the years 1780 and 1830), many of which acquired considerable popularity.
-He is also deserving of notice as the author of two ingenious pamphlets in answer to Richard Clark's work on the origin of our National Anthem:—'Reminiscences and Observations respecting the Origin of God save the King,' 1827; 'A Letter to the Rev. W. L. Bowles, supplementary to the Observations, etc.' 1828, both published at Bath.
+He is also deserving of notice as the author of two ingenious pamphlets in answer to Richard Clark's work on the origin of the British national anthem: Reminiscences and Observations Respecting the Origin of the National Anthem Called "God Save the King!", 1827; 'A Letter to the Rev. W. L. Bowles, supplementary to the Observations, etc.' 1828, both published at Bath.